omibio/omibio/README.md

 ABOUT ME:

-📅 Have a 16 years-old
+📅 I have a 16 years
 📚 I am studing to code 🧑‍💻, now i'am learning lua and C# 💼create scripts📂 for fivem🐌